-Best speakeasy bars and restaurants
+Best speakeasy NYC

 At Peachy’s, you’re bound to break half of the rules.
 NO PHOTOS, NO FIGHTING, the hot-pink neon-lit sign commands as you descend below Doyers Street into the Chinese Tuxedo–owned cocktail bar.
 While nothing stirred us to brawl (the edict is a shout-out to the street’s historic gang violence), it’s harder to resist snapping pics of the cool-kid cavern with its Gucci tiger-print wallpaper, flickering candles and flower arrangements that could be plucked straight from a wedding at the Plaza.
 Indeed, the bar is all #vibes, right down to the cocktails.